 Taking Your Toddler to the Aquarium

 Any out-of-the-house excursion with a young toddler, usually ages 1-3 years, can seem daunting.
-So there’s always a stringent thought process on deciding where to take a toddler on a family adventure.
+So there’s always a stringent thought process in deciding where to take a toddler on a family adventure.
 Most parents or caregivers want to know if places will be kid-friendly, have changing facilities, or have stroller access.
-More often than not local aquariums are designed and geared to be kid friendly as possible!
+More often than not local aquariums are designed and geared to be kid-friendly as possible!
 SeaQuest aquariums almost always have a play area or interactive games for little ones.
 This allows a break during the tour visit and kids can run around to burn off some energy.
 Taking your little tots to an aquarium can be a great decision for many reasons: